3rd place - UXL Blueprint Design Challenge

 “If I had a good reason to, I might actually stop driving.”

-From user research, it became clear that commuters don’t dislike sustainable transit; they just feel unsupported by existing tools.
-Current apps solve navigation, but fail to address accessibility, motivation, and uncertainty.
+From our research, it became clear that commuters don’t dislike sustainable transit; they just feel unsupported by already existing tools.
+Current apps fail to address accessibility, motivation, and uncertainty.

-We defined TransitBloom as a single, cohesive experience that connects real-time information, inclusive route planning, and eco-incentives to close the gap between intention and action.
+We defined TransitBloom as an all-in-one experience that connects real-time information, inclusive route planning, and eco-incentives to close the gap between intention and action.

 Problem Statement